Alun Ffred Jones: Background

 Jones was born in Brynamman and is the brother of former Plaid Cymru President and folk singer Dafydd Iwan.
 He is also the brother of the actor, the late Huw Ceredig.
 He was educated at the University of Wales, Bangor.
 Before his election, he was a television director and producer for Ffilmiau'r Nant and a BAFTA Cymru winner as co-writer of the S4C Welsh language comedy series, C’mon Midffild!.
 Before that he was a Welsh teacher and Head of Department and then a journalist with HTV.
 Jones speaks Welsh, English and French.

 Political career

 Jones is the former Leader of Gwynedd County Council and is the chair of Nantlle Vale Football Club.
 His main political interests are in broadcasting, community development and the economy.
 On 22 July 2008 he was appointed Minister for Heritage in the Welsh Labour/Plaid Cymru coalition Welsh Assembly Government, and in this role he was active in obtaining approval for the Welsh Language (Wales) Measure 2011.

 On 20 November 2008, Jones became the first person to use the Welsh language as a representative of the UK government at a European Union meeting in Brussels.

-Jones resigned as Plaid chairman in July 2022 over the party's handling of Jonathan Edwards readmission to the party after being suspended for two years.
+Jones resigned as Plaid chairman in July 2022 over the party's handling of Jonathan Edwards' readmission to the party after a two-year suspension.